The University of Texas at Austin- What Starts Here Changes the World

 This would search for someone whose name starts with "Jim" or "James" and is an "Accounting" major of some type.

 Sometimes your search filter will not be detailed enough to get past the size limit (remember, with 70,000 people at UT Austin, you need to be specific).
 You may find the need to add additional distinguishing attributes to your search.
 For example, if you are only looking for students, limit the scope of your search to “Students.”
-It is best to put your most specific attribute furthest to the left, and least specific to furthest to right.
+It is best to put your most specific attribute furthest to the left, and least specific furthest to the right.
 Queries are evaluated left to right (parentheses do affect ordering) and the database has a limited number of hits it can store.

-^Back to Top
+Back to Top

 Known Issues